 If you have a deep closet with a lot of space underneath hanging clothes that is hard to reach, using stacking drawers to hold hand-me-downs could be an effective use of the space.

-Stacking drawers are great because unlike lidded bins, you don’t have to unstack and re-stack everything when you want to get to one of the bottom bins.
+Stacking drawers are great.
+Unlike lidded bins, you don’t have to unstack and re-stack everything when you want to get to one of the bottom bins.

-Utilizing otherwise unused closet space for hand-me-downs keeps them close by so it’s easy to switch out clothing when the kiddos are ready to move up to the next size.
+Utilizing otherwise unused closet space for hand-me-downs keeps them close by.
+It’s easy to switch out clothing when the kiddos are ready to move up to the next size.

 9. Use leftover wall space to store makeup or small accessories.